Here Are A Few Common Drinking Water Contaminants

 TDS in Water

-Total dissolved solids exist in water naturally after it filters through bedrock and soil.
+Total dissolved solids exist in water naturally after it filters through bedrock, soil and your pipes.
 Although a certain amount in water is normal, problems start when levels of TDS increase beyond what would accumulate naturally.